Last Source Alignment Review: May 2026

 Residential Load Calculator

-NEC optional-method service sizing and panel-capacity alignment record.
+NEC 220.82 optional-method service sizing, appliance/HVAC/EV load, and service-capacity alignment record.

 Voltage Drop Calculator